Supervised In-Context Fine-Tuning for Generative Sequence Labeling: SIFT for Sequence Labeling

 A SIFT prompt consists of three parts: (1) the instruction, (2) the demonstrations, i.e., in-context examples with gold responses, and (3) the query: the final example.
 At training time, the query example is also coupled with the gold response, and as such it does not really differ from the in-context demonstrations (it is essentially the last demonstration); at inference time, in a standard ICL setup, we have the demonstrations and the query example and the model generates its response; in-context demonstrations still consist of the example and gold response.
 Note that removing in-context demonstrations (i.e., part (2)) reduces SIFT to standard SFT.
 We provide both training and inference templates for both SIFT (with in-context demonstrations) and standard SFT (no in-context demonstrations) in \Cref{tab:token_div}.
 Additionally, we also evaluate both SIFT and standard SFT without the instruction in the prompt.

-Since we are in the realm of generative decoder-only LLMs, our SIFT objectives are generative, i.e., based on token prediction: (1) \textit{vanilla} SIFT trains on all tokens, i.e., amounts to standard CLM on the entire prompt; (2) \textit{single-response completion} (SRC) predicts only the tokens of the response to the query (i.e., the last response)---we will denote this set of query response tokens with $\mathit{QR}$, and (3) \textit{multi-response completion} predicts all tokens in responses of all demonstrations as well as the query response; we will denote the set of all tokens from responses of all in-context demonstrations with $\mathit{DR}$. \Cref{fig:clm_strategies} illustrates all three SIFT strategies.
-At inference, a SIFT model, trained with in-context demonstrations, also needs to be used with in-context demonstrations, i.e., in a standard ICL setup: unless specified otherwise, the ICL inference uses the same number of demonstrations as the corresponding SIFT training.
+Since we are in the realm of generative decoder-only LLMs, our SIFT objectives are generative, i.e., based on token prediction: (1) \textit{vanilla} SIFT trains on all tokens, i.e., amounts to standard CLM on the entire prompt; (2) \textit{single-response completion} (SRC) predicts only the tokens of the response to the query (i.e., the last response)---we will denote this set of query response tokens with $\mathit{QR}$, and (3) \textit{multi-response completion} predicts all tokens in responses of all demonstrations as well as the query response---we will denote the set of all tokens from responses of all in-context demonstrations with $\mathit{DR}$. \Cref{fig:clm_strategies} illustrates all three SIFT strategies.
+SIFT models require in-context demonstrations for both training and inference.
+Unless specified otherwise, the number of demonstrations at inference matches the number used for training.

 \rparagraph{Vanilla SIFT} This is the standard CLM objective, as used in LLM pre-training.
-Formally, we define the vanilla training loss over every training input sequence $\mathbf{t}=(t_1, \dots, t_N)$:
+Formally, we define the vanilla training loss over every token of the training input sequence $\mathbf{t}=(t_1, \dots, t_N)$:

 where $\mathbf{\theta}$ are trainable model parameters and $t_i$ is the $i$-th token in the training sequence out of $N$ tokens, conditioned on preceding context $t_{<i}$.

 \rparagraph{Single-Response Completion} This strategy adapts the decoder by masking out all tokens except those in $\mathit{QR}$ from the loss computation, steering the model to generate valid responses to an example query.
 Formally, for each training input sequence $\mathbf{t}$, we define the SRC loss over a subset of training tokens: